Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression: Abstract

 \section{Abstract}

-Most of statistics and AI draw insights through modelling discord or variance between sources of information (i.e., inter-source uncertainty).
-Increasingly, however, research is focusing upon uncertainty arising at the level of individual measurements (i.e., within- or intra-source), such as for a given sensor output or human response.
-Here, adopting intervals rather than numbers as the fundamental data-type provides an efficient, powerful, yet challenging way forward -- offering systematic capture of uncertainty-at-source, increasing informational capacity, and ultimately potential for insight.
-Following recent progress in the capture of interval-valued data, including from human participants, conducting machine learning directly upon intervals is a crucial next step.
+Most of statistics and AI draw insights through modelling discord or variance between sources (i.e., inter-source) of information.
+Increasingly however, research is focusing on uncertainty arising at the level of individual measurements (i.e., within- or intra-source), such as for a given sensor output or human response.
+Here, adopting intervals rather than numbers as the fundamental data-type provides an efficient, powerful, yet challenging way forward---offering systematic capture of uncertainty-at-source, increasing informational capacity, and ultimately potential for additional insight.
+Following progress in the capture of interval-valued data in particular from human participants, conducting machine learning directly upon intervals is a crucial next step.
 This paper focuses on linear regression for interval-valued data as a recent growth area, providing an essential foundation for broader use of intervals in AI.
-We conduct an in-depth analysis of state-of-the-art methods, elucidating their behaviour, advantages, and pitfalls when applied to datasets with different properties.
-Specific emphasis is given to the challenge of preserving mathematical coherence -- i.e., ensuring that models maintain fundamental mathematical properties of intervals throughout -- and the paper puts forward extensions to an existing approach to guarantee this.
-Carefully designed experiments, using both synthetic and real-world data, are conducted -- with findings presented alongside novel visualizations for interval-valued regression outputs, designed to maximise model interpretability.
-Finally, the paper makes recommendations concerning method suitability for data sets with specific properties and highlights remaining challenges and important next steps for developing AI with the capacity to handle uncertainty-at-source.\footnote{This work has been submitted to the IEEE for possible publication.
-Copyright may be transferred without notice, after which this version may no longer be accessible.
-The authors commit to making the Accepted Copy of the Article available via arXiv once accepted.}
+We conduct an in-depth analysis of state-of-the-art methods, elucidating their behaviour, advantages, and pitfalls when applied to synthetic and real-world data sets with different properties.
+Specific emphasis is given to the challenge of preserving mathematical coherence, i.e., models maintain fundamental mathematical properties of intervals.
+In support of real-world applicability of the regression methods, we introduce and demonstrate a novel visualization approach, the interval regression graph, or \emph{IRG}, which effectively communicates the impact of both position and range of variables within the regression models---offering a leap in their interpretability.
+Finally, the paper provides practical recommendations concerning regression-method choice for interval data and highlights remaining challenges and important next steps for developing AI with the capacity to handle uncertainty-at-source.